dino460/Synchronicity/README.md

 ## Contributing

-For now just do whatever pleases you, though I recommend either leaving an Issue or forking.
-Since I'm quite limited on time it may take a while for me to address any pull-requests.
-I'll try my best to keep an eye on any contributions, though.
+Either leave an issue (really appreciate it) or do a Pull Request.
+The latter will almost definitely stay gathering dust for a while, as I test and review everything carefully (and I'm slow).
+The former will 100% help me keep track of bugs and problems I'll be continuously keeping an eye on while developing.

 ## Links